emptybraces/Blender-MyBestPieMenuEver/README.md

 # Blender MyBestPieMenuEver

-Press W key will open custum pie menu. working on my project and updating this addon as needed.(Blender version: 4.2.0)
+Pressing the W key provides a pie menu for easy access to various functions that you may find frequently used.
+The lower section contains basic functions, while the upper section contains according to the mode.
+Working on my project and updating this addon as needed.(Blender version: 4.1.1, 4.2.0)

 ## Features